 William N. Bryan, DHS Senior Official Performing the Duties of the Under Secretary for Science and Technology, says:

 “The potential use of improvised explosive threats by terrorists poses many security challenges in screening aviation passengers… Science and technology is at the forefront of collaborative, multi-faceted research and development solutions to protect air travellers worldwide.”

 It’s clear that the work being carried out at Cranfield and NTU is incredibly important, globally recognised, and can help to make the world a better place.

 Study a pathway course

-If you'd like to study a degree in the UK but don't meet the entry requirements, a pathway course with Kaplan can help.
-A Kaplan pathway course includes academic preparation and English language support, and can help you improve your IELTS score.
+If you’d like to study a degree in the UK but don’t meet the entry requirements, a pathway course with Kaplan can help.
+A Kaplan pathway course includes academic preparation and language support, and can help you improve your English language level.

 Find out more about how you can study Technology-related degrees at Cranfield or NTU by using the degree finder below and see which pathway course can help you gain entry to your chosen degree!